dheliscepeda/midterm/README.md

 # midterm
-This is a webpage using an API to generate random character from the Game of Thrones universe.
+This is a webpage using an API to generate random characters from the Game of Thrones universe.